Sporting CP

-Sporting Clube de Portugal (/pt/), otherwise referred to as Sporting CP or simply Sporting (particularly within Portugal), or as Sporting Lisbon in other countries, is a Portuguese sports club based in Lisbon.
+Sporting Clube de Portugal (/pt/), otherwise referred to as Sporting CP, is a Portuguese sports club based in Lisbon.
 Having various sports departments and sporting disciplines, it is best known for its men's professional football team playing in the Primeira Liga, the top flight of Portuguese football.

 Founded on 1 July 1906, (Note: Until 1919, the club's original foundation date was 8 May 1906.
 In 1920, they changed it to coincide with the date of their name change.)
 Sporting is one of the "Big Three" clubs in Portugal that have never been relegated from Primeira Liga, along with rivals Benfica and Porto.
 Sporting are nicknamed Leões (Lions), for the symbol used in the middle of the club's crest, and Verde e Brancos (Green and Whites), for the shirt colour that are in (horizontal) stripes.
 The club's anthem is called "A Marcha do Sporting" ("Sporting's March"), its motto is Esforço, Dedicação, Devoção e Glória (Effort, Dedication, Devotion and Glory), its supporters are called sportinguistas and the club's mascot is called Jubas.
-Sporting is the second largest sports club by membership in Portugal, with 179,208 members, which makes it one of the world's largest.
+Sporting is the third largest sports club by membership in Portugal, with 179,208 members, just behind FC Porto with 185,767 members, which makes it one of the world's largest.
 It is also among the top three Portuguese sports clubs in number of non-affiliated fans.
-Their home ground has been the Estádio José Alvalade, built in 2003, which replaced the previous one, built-in 1956.
+Their home ground has been the Estádio José Alvalade, built in 2003, which replaced the previous one, built in 1956.
 The club's indoor arena is the Pavilhão João Rocha multi-sports pavilion.
 Its youth academy has helped produce footballers such as Luís Figo and Cristiano Ronaldo.

-Sporting is the third most decorated Portuguese football team, with 57 major trophies.
+Sporting is the third most decorated Portuguese football team, with 58 major trophies, trailing significantly behind its two biggest rivals, FC Porto (88) and SL Benfica (86).
 Domestically, they have won 21 League titles, 18 Taças de Portugal, a joint-record of 4 Campeonato de Portugal, 4 Taças da Liga and 9 Supertaças Cândido de Oliveira.
 In Europe, they won the 1963–64 European Cup Winners' Cup and were runners-up at the UEFA Cup in 2005 and at the Latin Cup in 1949.
 Sporting played in the first European Champions Cup match on 4 September 1955, by invitation, and has participated in the most editions of UEFA Cup/UEFA Europa League (36), a tournament in which they have the most matches played and the second most matches won, and where they are ranked first in the all-time club ranking.